btford/astral/README.md

 #### [Grunt](http://gruntjs.com/)
 Grunt is a task runner.
 It is often used as a build tool, concatenating and minifying files.
-This makes Grunt great for a wide variety of cases, but a poor choice for source transforms.
+Grunt typically runs on a per-file basis, which makes it great for a wide variety of cases, but a poor choice for source transforms since you typically end up reading/writing the same file multiple times.
 You can think of Astral as "Grunt tasks, but for ASTs instead of files."
 You could write a Grunt task to run Astral passes to integrate the two.